jking0186/employee-tracker/README.md

 The user will then be prompted with a list of choices.
 Depending on the choice, the user will be prompted with a series of questions asking what they would like to do.
 After answering all of the questions, the application will respond by updating the employee database.

 ## Technologies
-This application uses the following: Node.js, Inquirer, mySQL, mySQL Workbench, and ESLint.
+This application uses the following: Node.js, Inquirer, mySQL, and mySQL Workbench.

 ## USAGE
 ```